shaowenchen/ops/readme.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command host        config host with this command kube        use kubeconfig to config kubernetes storage     config storage with this command upgrade     upgrade opscli version to latest version     get current opscli version
+  completion  Generate the autocompletion script for the specified shell docker      config docker with this command help        Help about any command host        config host with this command kube        use kubeconfig to config kubernetes storage     config storage with this command upgrade     upgrade opscli version to latest version     get current opscli version

+Flags:
+  -h, --help   help for opscli
 ```